Glitter (soundtrack)

 Glitter is the soundtrack to the 2001 film of the same title and the eighth studio album by American singer-songwriter Mariah Carey.
-It was released in the United States on September 11, 2001 by Virgin Records.
+It was released on August 18, 2001, by Virgin Records.
 (Note: Glitter was released by Sony Music in Japan on August 18, 2001.
 Originally scheduled for August 21, 2001, Virgin pushed back the release of the album in the U.S. to September 11, 2001, due to Carey's breakdown and hospitalization at the time.)
-Mixing dance-pop, funk, hip hop and R&B, the album was a departure from Carey's previous releases, focusing heavily on an '80s post-disco sound to accompany the film, which was set in 1983.
-The singer collaborated with Jimmy Jam and Terry Lewis and DJ Clue, who also co-produced the album.
-The album features several musical acts such as Eric Benét, Ludacris, Da Brat, Busta Rhymes, Fabolous, and Ja Rule.
+Mixing dance-pop, funk, hip hop, and R&B, the album was a departure from Carey's previous releases, focusing heavily on an '80s post-disco sound to accompany the film, which was set in 1983.
+Carey collaborated with Jimmy Jam and Terry Lewis and DJ Clue, who also co-produced the album.
+The album features several guest artists, including Eric Benét, Ludacris, Da Brat, Busta Rhymes, Fabolous, and Ja Rule.

 Upon release, both the album and its accompanying film were panned by critics.
-Retrospective reviews, however, have been largely positive, with many saying the album was unfairly maligned.
-Despite this, Glitter was universally viewed as a commercial and critical failure, leading to Virgin Records dropping Carey from the label and buying her out of their $80 million contract.
-While the album debuted at number seven on the US Billboard 200, it marked Carey's lowest first-week sales at the time.
-Internationally, it topped the charts in Japan and Greece.
+Retrospective reviews, however, have been largely positive, with many stating that the album was unfairly maligned.
+Despite this, Glitter was universally viewed as a commercial and critical failure, leading Virgin Records to drop Carey from the label and buy out her $100 million contract.
+While the album debuted at number seven on the US Billboard 200, it marked Carey's lowest first-week sales up to that point.
+Internationally, it topped the charts in Greece, Japan, and South Korea.

-Several singles were released, including "Loverboy", which served as the lead single from the album, peaking at number two on the US Billboard Hot 100.
+Several singles were released, including "Loverboy", which served as the lead single and peaked at number two on the US Billboard Hot 100.
 Subsequent singles failed to make much of an impact on prominent global charts.
-Nearly two decades after its release, Glitter began to attract wide praise from mainstream critics and has developed a cult following.
-On May 22, 2020, Carey announced the album's release on streaming services.
+Nearly two decades after its release, Glitter began to attract wide praise from mainstream critics and developed a cult following.
+On May 22, 2020, Carey announced the album's release on streaming services; however, it was removed in January 2026 for unknown reasons.
+A deluxe version is set to be released on October 30, 2026.